Sonata165/sonata165.github.io/projects/midi_ldm.md

 ### Quality Showcase

-Below are some representative (cherry picked) results to showcase the local quality.
+Below are some representative (cherry picked) results to showcase the generation quality.

 #### Piano Textures